Skip to main content

 Diagnostic Cytology

-We aim to report on diagnostic cytology specimens within 48 hours of receipt into the laboratory.
+We aim to report on Diagnostic Cytology specimens within 48 hours of receipt into the laboratory.

-Urgent Diagnostic Cytology samples
+Urgent samples

-In some circumstances a report may be required urgently.
+In some circumstances, a report may be required urgently.
 In these cases the request form must be marked “URGENT” and with a contact name and telephone/bleep number.
 In exceptional circumstances, for some cases, it is possible to obtain results on the same day as sampling.
 Such requests must be discussed beforehand with one of the Consultant Histopathologists.

 Results

-Clinicians are welcome at all times to visit the laboratories to discuss their cases and view the slides.
+Clinicians are welcome at all times to visit the laboratories to discuss their cases and view slides.